Nick Solak: New York Yankees

-In 2017, Solak finished with a .301 batting average for the high-A Tampa Yankees, hitting 10 home runs with 44 RBIs and 13 stolen bases.
+In 2017, Solak finished with a .301 batting average for the High-A Tampa Yankees, hitting 10 home runs with 44 RBI and 13 stolen bases.
 After playing 100 games with Tampa, Solak was promoted to the then-Double-A Trenton Thunder on August 1, where he finished the season batting .286/.344/.429.
 He led the Florida State League (FSL) with a .397 OBP, and ranked second with a .301 average and a .460 slugging percentage.
 MLB.com named him to the League's postseason all-star team and the Yankees Organizational All-Star Team, and ranked him as the number five second-base prospect following the season.
 Moreover, Baseball America ranked Solak as the number 14 prospect in the FSL, and in their Best Tools survey, Solak was tabbed as the Best Hitter for Average in the Yankees organization.

 Tampa Bay Rays

 On February 18, 2018, the Yankees sent Solak to the Tampa Bay Rays in a three-team trade, in which the Yankees acquired Brandon Drury from the Arizona Diamondbacks, the Diamondbacks acquired Steven Souza from the Rays and Taylor Widener from the Yankees, and the Rays acquired Anthony Banda, Colin Poche, and Sam McWilliams from the Diamondbacks.
 He spent the 2018 season with the Double-A Montgomery Biscuits.
 After batting .282 with 19 home runs, 76 RBIs, and 21 stolen bases in 126 games, Solak was named Montgomery's MVP.
 Solak also participated in the Southern League All-Star Game in June.

 Solak began 2019 with the Triple-A Durham Bulls of the International League, with Joe McCarthy stating that "[t]he guy is a hitter" in reference to Solak.
 He finished his Bulls season with a .266/.350/.485/.835 slash line, 17 home runs, and 47 RBI in 301 at-bats.